Nursing Program Requirements

 Program Goal and Outcomes

-The program goal is to prepare professional nurses who are competent, caring, ethical, critical thinkers, scholarly, and effective communicators.
+The program's goal is to prepare professional nurses who are competent, caring, ethical, critical thinkers, scholarly, and effective communicators.
 Graduates of the undergraduate nursing program will be able to:

 - Synthesize the theoretical and empirical knowledge from nursing, life, physical, and social sciences, and the arts and humanities in professional nursing practice.